 Most tourists visit the Masai Mara reserve to see animals and the Masai warriors.
 As a volunteer already living with the Masai, you can focus on the animals and you won’t be disappointed.
 In the national park, the dramatic river crossings take place in July and August and it’s where the wildebeest herds congregate between July and October after spending their time in the Serengeti.

 Expect to see lions, leopards, cheetahs, giraffes, gazelles and if you’re lucky with timing, the wildebeest migration.
 8 in 10 volunteers on the programme do the Masai Mara safari.
-Allow approx £100.
-Ask your coordinator on arrival for dates and meeting points.
+Contact your programme director on arrival for dates and meeting points.
 Don’t forget to take a good camera and strong shoes/walking boots.

 OV volunteers at a traditional Masai camp fire evening.